ResidentMario/co_reader/README.md

  in this stack which, as of mid-2016, is still Python 2 only.

 For more technical details, read the source code&mdash;it is well-documented and eminently readable.

+## Limitations

+This module uses a simple text extraction facility to do its work, so it relies on the certificate of occupancy being uploaded in a machine-readable (2003+) and unencrypted (also 2003+?) format.

+Older documents (going back to circa 1916) are available in a combination of handwritten/typed formats, for obvious reasons, and strangely they are all encrypted as well, making reading them impossible.
+You can get around this by running optical character recognition on them first and extracting the text from the scanned copy.
+A stub method for doing so, using `pyocr`, exists in the source code, but is not currently implemented.